canonical/ubuntu.com/templates/cube/study/index.md

 ## Further preparation

 For additional practise, enroll in Canonical’s Study Labs.
-The labs feature virtual Ubuntu terminals for a hands-on study experience that simulates working with the real thing.
+The labs enhance the free study materials, adding new interactive exercises that feature virtual Ubuntu terminals.
+They offer a hands-on study experience that simulates working with the real thing.

 A single purchase grants 90 days of access to the full set of Study Labs.